 Intoxicated by its success and eager to show and consolidate its new strength, the West launched a series of interventions and aggressive attacks in Yugoslavia, Iraq, Afghanistan and Libya, and lost most of them.
 (Except in Yugoslavia in 1999 when Russia was at the lowest point of its crisis and, deplorably, could not ward off the aggression and punish the aggressors).

 But even before that, in the early 1990s, the United States and Europe had made probably the biggest mistake in modern history.
 Tired of socialist misery, a considerable part of the Russian elite and society wished to join the West and its institutions.
 But the West refused to integrate Russia.
 In its euphoria from the cold war victory the West started to expand its unions and areas of influence and control into territories which Moscow considered critically important for its security.
-The United States also seceded from the Anti-Ballistic Missile (ABM) Treaty, which smacked its military superiority.
+The United States also seceded from the Anti-Ballistic Missile (ABM) Treaty, which smacked as an attempt to regain its military superiority.

 It appears that the West’s rejection of Russia was due to the deteriorated intellectual quality of the Western elites and greediness.
 The “unipolar world” lasted for less than fifteen years.
 By the middle of the 2000s, the West had suffered defeats in Afghanistan and Iraq.
 Internal contradictions started to pile up in Europe and America.